caitlincoffey/Movement-Synthesizer/index.md

 ### Explaining 'The Black Box'
 - Explain Fourier Analysis
 To help demystify the process of the way our project creates music from accelerometer data, we will walk through our algorithms step-by-step to ensure transparency:

+## Example: Tiktok Dance Ale's Sister Did

+- Add graphs, add video of movement

+This dance involves a lot of movement around all three axes.
+Notably, however, there are repeated movements in _ directions.
+There are notable variations in pitch in these directions with a slight variation in pitch in the other direction because of this pattern of movement.
+You can listen to the music generated below!

 ## References
 Our references are listed [here](/references).
 We would also like to thank the QEA teaching team for their help and support throughout this project!